jstych/zapier-style-guide/Grammar, Mechanics, and Word List.md

 > If you want to learn more about automation, visit zapier.com or send an email to contact@zapier.com.

+### Contractions

+Use 'em.
+They help your writing sound friendly and more natural.
+If you're inclined to use a contraction like "we're" instead of "we are" when you read a sentence out loud, use it in your writing, too.

+Use an apostrophe to represent the letters we're removing from the contraction.

+- Isn't, the "o" in "is not" is replaced by an apostrophe
+- Y'all, the "ou" in "you all" is replaced by an apostrophe
+- '80s, the "19" in "1980s" is replaced by an apostrophe
+- Cookies 'n' cream, the "a" and "d" in "Cookies and cream" are both replaced by apostrophes

 ### Dates and times